It's A Fabric Jungle! These Are The Best Fabric Stores

 Sri Narsingh Cloth Emporium

 Narsingh has multiple branches all across the city but we heart its first branch in Ameerpet.
-This store has fabrics like pure cotton, raw silk, pure georgette, brocade, pure crepe, Benarasi silk, and a lot more.
-We found dainty printed materials fabrics – ikat and Kalamkari have their own dedicated sections.
+We found dainty printed materials in various patterns and colors.
 While ikat is priced INR 130 upwards per metre, Kalamkari’s starting price is INR 110.
 The Benarasi Silk section also has fabrics that are priced INR 350 upwards and we think these are perfect for your social events.

 Mahila Art Centre